Randomized Geodesic Flow on Hyperbolic Groups: Main Results.

 for all $A\subset\partial^2 G$, where $\xi=\bd(x_n)_{n\in\N}$ and $\eta=\bd(x_{-n})_{n\in\N}$. \item As the push forward $\Theta_3(\cdot)= \widehat\Q(\bd^{-1}(\cdot))$ of the measure $\widehat\Q$ (defined in \eqref{def QZ int}) under the boundary map $\bd: G^{\Z}\to \partial^2 G$.
 The measure $\Theta_3$ is invariant under the action of $G$ on $\partial^2G$. \end{enumerate} Finally, the measure $\Theta$ on $\partial^2 G$ is \begin{itemize} \item quasi-invariant under the $G$-action with uniformly bounded Radon-Nikodym derivatives $\frac{\d g_{\ast}\Theta}{d\Theta}$, and \item ergodic under the action of $G$ on $\partial^2 G$. \end{itemize} \end{theorem}

-As a result of the different constructions, the three measure-equivalent constructions of $\Theta$ all provide different information about its structure.
+As a result of the different constructions, the above three measure-equivalent constructions of $\Theta$ all provide different information about its structure.
 The measures $\Theta_1$ and $\Theta_2$, constructed in Section \ref{sec Theta bd} and Section \ref{sec Theta disintegration} respectively, reflect the dynamics of the hitting measures when moved along bi-infinite quasi-geodesics (resp. bi-infinite random walk paths).

 In contrast, the measure $\Theta_3$, constructed in Section \ref{sec Theta push-forward}, is the random walk equivalent of the Bowen-Margulis-Sullivan measure $\mu_{\mathrm{BMS}}$ (see also Remark \ref{comparison versions Theta}).
-As mentioned in Section \ref{Sec Background}, it is here that the connection to the random walk flow turns up in a similar way to how $\mu_{\mathrm{BMS}}$ is connected to the geodesic flow in the deterministic setting.
+As mentioned in Section \ref{Sec Background} and we will see below, it is here that the connection to the {\it random walk flow} turns up in a similar way to how $\mu_{\mathrm{BMS}}$ is connected to the geodesic flow in the deterministic setting.
 This connection then enables us to show the ergodicity of $\Theta_3$ for the $G$-action, and therefore that of $\Theta$.
-Indeed, on the way to showing this ergodicity, we also show the ergodicity of the random walk flow stated in the the second main theorem of this paper (see Theorem~\ref{big ergodicity}).
+Indeed, on the way to showing this ergodicity, we also show the ergodicity, exponential mixing of all orders and a central limit theorem of the random walk flow.
+We turn to a precise descriptions of these results now.